microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 #### Task 2

-### Module 3: Monitor your Azure Arc-enabled servers using Azure Monitor
+### Module 3: Secure your Azure Arc-enabled servers using Microsoft Defender for servers

 #### Module overview